sultansiddiqi/Challenge-011-Express.js-Challenge-Note-Taker/README.md

 # Description
  An application that can be used to write, save and delete notes.
-This application used an express backend to save and retrieve note data from a JSON file.
+This application uses an express backend to save and retrieve note data from a JSON file.

 # Instructions
 To start the application, simply type in console: npm start <br />